Visas and immigration

 We advise that you to make your visa application three months before you intend to travel to the UK.
 This will allow enough time for the application process.
 This is particularly important if you are intending to study on a degree course that requires an ATAS certificate.

 What if my application is refused?

-If your visa application is refused, you must send us a copy of the refusal notice by emailing firstname.lastname@example.org.
-We can then send you another CAS to make another application.
-Please be aware that you can only use your CAS for one visa application.
+If your visa application is refused, you must send us a copy of the refusal notice by emailing firstname.lastname@example.org as soon as possible after receiving the notice.
+You will need a new CAS from the University in order to make another application; you cannot use the same CAS again.

 As part of the visa application process, you may have to take a short 'credibility interview'.
 This is either done via video link (Skype) or in person.
 The Home Office staff will ask you some questions to determine that:

 - You genuinely plan to attend the course of study for which you are applying for a visa

 - Your proficiency in English language is acceptable.